-General guidance for consideration of alternatives to persistent organic pollutants in use under specific exemptions and/or acceptable purposes under the Convention has been developed by the POPs Review Committee (UNEP 2009).
+General guidance for consideration of alternatives to POPs in use under specific exemptions and/or acceptable purposes under the Convention has been developed by the POPs Review Committee (UNEP 2009).
 Guidance on identifying alternatives for the phase-out of PCP has also been developed and is available in UNEP (2017c).
 More detailed information on the availability and suitability of the alternatives are available in the source documents used for the development of this guidance.
-Potential alternatives and their suppliers should be carefully assessed by Parties before being considered as suitable alternatives.

-1.4.2.
+It should be noted that chemical and non-chemical alternatives may have a broad range of environmental impacts.
+It is also unknown whether or not such alternatives are produced by deploying best practices.
+A case-by-case assessment is necessary to find the best alternative suitable for a specific use.
+It is important to consider all the available health and environmental data to obtain a comprehensive and robust understanding of the toxicological and ecotoxicological effects along with the performance of the alternatives.
+Potential alternatives and their suppliers should therefore be carefully assessed by Parties before being considered as suitable alternatives.

+2.3.2.
 Summary of chemical alternatives

 A number of registered/approved wood preservation chemicals exist that either have replaced or have the potential to replace PCP dependent on the specific application.
-The US EPA (2008) and Environment Canada (2004, 2017) have identified the following key substances that are mass produced as wood preservatives (in addition to PCP):
+The US EPA (2008) and Environment Canada (2004, 2017) have identified the following key substances that are mass-produced as wood preservatives (in addition to PCP):

 - Chromated copper arsenate (CCA);

 - Creosote-based products;

-- Ammonical Copper Zinc Arsenate (ACZA);
+- Ammonical copper zinc arsenate (ACZA);

-- Ammonium Copper Quaternary (ACQ);
+- Ammonium copper quaternary (ACQ);

-- Copper Naphthenate, copper azoles and azoles/permethrin combinations;
+- Copper naphthenate, copper azoles and azoles/permethrin combinations;

-- Polymeric betaine, copper and/or boron based products.
+- Polymeric betaine, copper and/or boron based products;

+- 4,5-dichloro-2-n-octyl-4-isothiazolin-3-one (DCOIT).

-Table 3 below summarizes information regarding chemical alternatives to PCP as a wood preservative for utility poles and cross-arms.
-Further detailed information can be found in Chapter 3, Section 3.2.3.
+Table 2 below summarizes information regarding chemical alternatives to PCP as a wood preservative for utility poles and cross-arms.
+Further detailed information can be found in Chapter 4, Section 4.2.3.